 Ensemble size is limited to 15.
 Early sign ups are encouraged.
 Performance dates and time throughout the holiday season will be given at 1st class.

-Please contact Cygnus at 609.272.1199 / email: info@cygnusarts.org to schedule an evaluation and/or questions.
+Please contact Cygnus at 609.272.1199 / email: info@cygnusarts.orginfo@cygnusarts.org to schedule an evaluation and/or questions.